-2) Why did you leave your most recent position?
+2) Why did you leave your last job?

 If you are not currently employed, your answer to this question is even more important.
-It’s unfair, but many employers make assumptions about unemployed candidates.
-If you’re so great, why hasn’t somebody else snapped you up yet?
+It is unfair, but many employers make assumptions about unemployed candidates.
+If you are so great, why hasn’t somebody else snapped you up yet?

-The subject of why you’re leaving is a bit trickier in this case because you probably don’t have the luxury of keeping your answer 100% positive.
+The subject of why you are leaving your job is a bit trickier in this case because you probably don’t have the luxury of keeping your answer 100% positive.
 If you left and didn’t leave for another opportunity, there was obviously an issue of some kind.